hbkwong/Breaking-Bricks/README.md

 - Brick
 - Wall

-With wall collisions, the angle of incidence (the collision) will equal the angle of reflection (the bounce).
+With wall collisions, the angle of incidence (i.e., the collision) will equal the angle of reflection (i.e., the bounce).

 For instance, we can look at the vertical component of the ball's trajectory.
 If the size of the ball is greater than its total change in vertical position, the ball reflects off the wall with an equal but opposite change in position.